 Markers for additional Union earthworks are located on Neyland Drive west of Second Creek, and on the Tennessee River side of Riverside Drive at McCammon Ave..

 A Confederate seige camp (November 1863) was located at present-day Knoxville College, and a CSA battery (November 1863) was located on Cherokee Heights against Union-held Fort Sanders.
 Most of the CSA seige works were located along Third Creek west of the city, across to Second Creek.
+Of interest is the 1858 Bleak House / Confederate Memorial Hall, located at 3148 Kingston Pike, which was used as the Confederate headquarters during the battle.
+Operated as a museum by the United Daughters of the Confederacy.
 See also The Civil War in Knoxville from the University of Tennessee - Knoxville, McClung Museum of Natural History and Culture